dougsweetser/Q/docs/Stuff/Talks/talks.md

 # On Space-times-time Invariance as Gravity

-This is a collection of slides, videos, and papers I have presented at physics meetings about my novel appraoach to gravity.
+This is a collection of slides, videos, and papers I have presented at physics meetings about my novel approach to gravity.
 Enjoy, and feedback is always welcome at sweetser@alum.mit.edu.

 Electromagnetism in a gravity field for the quaternion gravity proposal